|Text: John 12:20-24

 Sometimes you hear things like this,

-"I havenít been to church for 20 years.
+"I havenít been to church for 20 years and you wanna know why.
 When my wife was sick I needed God to keep his promise and answer my prayer.
 But he didnít".

 "I used to go to church, but there was a falling out between a member of the church and myself.
 I prayed that God would help us both to get over it but nothing happened.
 I canít bring myself to go back again".

 My son was riding his bike home from school and was hit by a drunk.
 I believed that stuff about God being a shepherd whose rod and staff protect us, but where was he when my boy died".

 An instant, fix-it God is the kind of God we understand.